dj311/epd-wm/README.md

 ## Release
 TODO

-## Project

-Tasks:

-  - [ ] I run emacs like this:
-        ```
-        $ ./build/epd-wm -- xfce4-terminal
-        # Then, inside xfce4-terminal:
-        $ GDK_BACKEND=x11 emacs
-        ```
-        This works pretty well, but... it registers singular keypresses multiple times (sporadically).
-E.g. typing `kill-emacs` gives me `killl-emaccs`.
-Very annoying.
-This might be related to my recent changes to keyboard handling...
-Need to inverstigate
-  - [x] Upping the refresh rate from 2 Hz seems to cause issues.
-I think one improvement could be to schedule frames after we receive keyboard input (say 25 ms, giving the computer enought time to respond).
-This will trigger additional frames on top of the regular 2 updates per second.
-It'll make it feel much more responsive.
-  - [ ] We should do some kind of locking to ensure to scheduled frames don't overlap.
-Related to the above, and general buggyness.
-  - [x] Investigate why the wm crashes all the time.
-     - I've narrowed the cause of the crash down to a call to `wlr_renderer_read_pixels`.
-     - I'm running an old version of wlroots (0.7.0) since that is what comes from the Ubuntu repositories on my machine.
-I believe that version has (https://github.com/swaywm/wlroots/pull/1809)[a bug in  `wlr_renderer_read_pixels`].
-     - My first step is going to be to upgrade the version of wlroots this targets, and see if it fixes the issue.
-This requires manually packaging a new version of wlroots, which I've been avoiding...
-     - Fixed by fetching tweaking the `wlr_renderer_read_pixels` call to fetch full updates, avoiding the bug.
-  - [ ] Because of the time it takes to transfer and render data on this screen, it might be worth doing manual, but more precise damage tracking.
-For example, from my experience it seems that Emacs marks the whole surface as damaged on all outputs.
-Relying on that reporting for refreshes would result in a pretty horrible experience.
-  - [ ] What are the performance characteristics of `FAST_WRITE_MEM`?
-        I reckon getting new buffers/diffs on to the it8951 chip might end up being a considerable source of latency, so optimising this might be worth it.
-(Also: I don't have any control over the EPD rendering other than setting the `EPD_UPD_*` method, so this is the best I can do).
-    - I've spent some time trying to implement `FAST_WRITE_MEM` but I'm getting errors back from the controller.
-Presumably I've got the format slightly off.
-  - [x] Investigate source of issues at image border when `wait_display_ready=0`.
-    - I've tried offsetting the locations we write to so that we start with x=10 and y=10 (we never hit the actual borders).
-This doesn't help: we get the same kinds of issues at the beginning.
-  - [x] Is the hanging caused by my Linux box?
-Is ther a priority or method I should be making these SCSI calls with that won't block?
-    - This is now fixed, see commit [7d362f5f](https://github.com/dj311/epd-wm/commit/7d362f5f686b1d6541910843c60f21bc284532e2).

-Plans:

-  - It would be nice if the UI part of the window manager: deciding what to do with user inputs, laying out windows etc could be done in an embedded Python programme.
-The C code would handle rendering, forwarding events to Python, and rendering the desktop as requested by Python.

 ## Credits
 Based on [Cage: A Wayland kiosk](https://github.com/Hjdskes/cage) for which Jente Hidskes is the copyright holder.
 Copyright notices have been preserved on individual files.
 Code in the `./hacks` directory has been copied from wlroots verbatim, and retains their copyright notices.
 I used the wlroots internals as a reference for large sections of the code inside `epd_output.c`.